-

 It goes without saying that you need to be a qualified driver with a recognised driving licence to be an insured, named driver.
 It shouldn’t matter if you have points on your licence, but this will need to be disclosed at the time of application.

 Some age restrictions do apply to certain types of vehicle.
-For example, if you are under 25, you can only drive a car with an engine that has a power output under 120 BHP and an ABI insurance status of 16 or less.
+For example, if you are under 25, you can only drive a car with an engine that has a power output under 120 BHP and an ABI insurance status of 16 or less (it's slightly different for electric cars).
 Furthermore, only one named driver can be below the age of 21.
-These rules do not apply to Wheelchair Access Vehicle (WAV) drivers.
+These rules do not apply to Wheelchair Accessible Vehicle (WAV) drivers.

 Whilst named drivers often live with the person being cared for, this isn't always the case.
-Motability prefer that named drivers live within a 5 mile radius of the address of the person the car is for, although exceptions can be made by personal arrangement with the insurer (RSA Motability).
+Motability prefer that named drivers live within a 5 mile radius of the address of the person the car is for, although exceptions can be made by personal arrangement with the insurer, Direct Line Motability.

 For obvious reasons, the vehicle must be used exclusively for the benefit of the disabled customer's care needs and there are tight regulations in place to prevent abuse.

-A named driver can be added at anytime during the 3 year lease (or 5 years for WAV's).
+A named driver can be added at anytime during the 3 year lease (or 5 year lease for WAVs).
 Although this decision is most often made at the outset when the lease is being arranged with the Motability dealer, changes can be made at a later date.

 Whilst it may be more convenient for all the people who want to be named drivers to go to the Motability dealership when the Motability lease is agreed, this is not a requirement.
 As long as a Driver Fair Processing Form has been completed and a copy of the driving licence is included, it’s fairly simple to be added as a named driver.

-Being added to the lease at a later time is no problem either: if you want to be added RSA Motability would simply need to speak to you to confirm your identity, ensure that you meet their criteria and check your driving licence details, but this is all standard procedure.
+Being added to the lease at a later time is no problem either: if you want to be added Direct Line Motability would simply need to speak to you to confirm your identity, ensure that you meet their criteria and check your driving licence details, but this is all standard procedure.
+It can also be done via your Motability Scheme online account.

 Some named drivers have additional responsibilities if they are also known as an 'an appointee' or 'a nominee'.
 These are both separate to having named driver status.